mayurimhetre/ML-Flask-exercise-dataset/README.md

 This project was developed in Pycharm and for web application Flask is used.

-1.Logistic Regression gives 94 percent accuracy.
+1.Logistic Regression gives 94 % accuracy.

 2.There are 3 categories in dependent variables- running, walking and rest.